BOtied: Multi-objective Bayesian optimization with tied multivariate ranks: Introduction

-Many bona fide MO acquisition functions without scalarization, such as EHVI or entropy searches, involve high-dimensional integrals and scale poorly with increasing numbers of objectives.
-EHVI and random scalarization are sensitive to non-informative transformations of the objectives, such as rescaling of one objective relative to another or monotonic transformations of individual objectives.
-To address these challenges, we propose \textsc{BOtied}\footnote{The name choice stems from non-dominated candidates considered as "tied".}, a novel acquisition function based on multivariate ranks.
-We show that \textsc{BOtied} has the desirable property of being invariant to relative rescaling or monotonic transformations of the objectives.
+Many bona fide MO acquisition functions without scalarization involve high-dimensional integrals and scale poorly with increasing $M$.
+Moreover, improvement-based acquisition functions including some variants of random scalarization are sensitive to non-informative monotonic transformations of the objectives.
+This is a pain point for many practical applications.
+For instance, in biochemistry, the dissociation constant $K_D$ is typically expressed in terms of its log transformation, the ${\rm p}K_D \equiv {\rm -}\log_{10}(K_D)$.
+It would be desirable to work with acquisition functions that are invariant to the choice of such unit conversions.

+To address these challenges, we propose {BOtied}\footnote{The name stems from non-dominated solutions considered to be "tied."}, a novel acquisition function based on multivariate ranks.
+We show that {BOtied} has the desirable property of being invariant to relative rescaling or monotonic transformations of the objectives.
 While it maintains the multivariate structure of the objective space, its implementation has highly favorable time complexity and we report wall-clock time competitive with random scalarization.

-In \autoref{fig:intro}(a), we present the intuition behind multivariate ranks.
-Consider a maximization setup over two objectives where we seek to identify solutions on the true Pareto frontier (red curves), hypothetical and inaccessible to us.
-Suppose we have many candidates, represented as circular posterior blobs in the objective space, where the posteriors have been inferred from our probabilistic surrogate model.
-For simplicity, assume the posterior widths (uncertainties) are comparable among the candidates.
-Let us consider each candidate individually.
-How do we estimate each candidate's proximity to the true Pareto frontier?
-Our surrogate model predicts the candidate shaded in blue to have high values in both objectives and, unbeknownst to us, it happens to lie on the true Pareto front.
-On the other hand, the candidate shaded in orange is predicted to be strictly dominated by the blue counterpart.
-The areas of regions bounded from above by the candidates corroborate this ordering, as shown in the leftmost panel; the HV dominated by the blue candidate is bigger than that of the orange.
-Alternatively, we can compute multivariate ranks of the candidates (middle panel).
-Consistent with the HV ordering, the blue candidate is ranked higher, at 1, than the orange candidate, at 3.
-Note that, due to orthogonality, there may be a \emph{tie} among the candidates.
+In \autoref{fig:intro}, we present the intuition behind {BOtied}.
+Consider a minimization setup for $M{\rm=}2$ where we seek to identify solutions on the true Pareto front (solid red curves), unknown to us.
+Suppose we have many candidates, represented as circular posterior blobs in the objective space, where the predictive distributions have been output by our surrogate model.
+For simplicity, assume the uncertainties (sizes of blobs) are comparable among the candidates.
+How do we estimate the quality of our solutions (i.e., each candidate set's proximity to the true Pareto front)?
+One quality indicator is the hypervolume \citep[HV;][]{zitzler2003performance}, defined as the size of the polytope bounded from above by a predefined reference point and dominated by the candidate set (shaded areas in the leftmost panel).
+When one candidate set dominates another, its HV is greater.
+We can visually confirm that the HV of the blue Pareto approximation is greater than that of the orange.